 That is basically it.
 Next time you boot up you will notice your GPU defect issue is gone, and you will no longer see the AMD GPU as installed hardware.

-A small warning: It has been tested that this mod will survive a SMC reset as well as Battery Removal.
-It is not yet known if it will survive a NVRAM reset.
+A small warning: This mod will not survive a NVRAM reset.
 For this (and other security related) reasons, it is recommended that you set an EFI Password.
 This will make it impossible to accidentally reset your NVRAM.
 Just don’t ever forget this password.